 The service excels in the mobile department by offering intuitive custom apps, in particular for Android and iOS.
 It's ridiculously easy to set up on PCs and there's easy to follow online guides to help get it going on PlayStations and Xbox, too.

-Admittedly, ExpressVPN costs more than some other VPNs, but opting for a 1-year plan is the most affordable choice and gets you a bonus three months extra free.
+Admittedly, ExpressVPN costs more than some other VPNs, but opting for a 1-year plan is the most affordable choice and gets you a bonus three months extra free plus free cloud backup from Backblaze.
 And, if you're not satisfied with the service, you can contact customer support within 30 days of your purchase and get a full refund, no questions asked.

 NordVPN - probably the world's most famous provider - isn't coy about talking up its speeds.
 And to be honest, that's entirely vindicated by our real world testing that found its connection performance to be well above-average and so ideal for gamers who like to leave their VPN running in the background.